 In 2016, Peyton was identified as an emerging leading female artist through an Ontario Trillium Foundation grant and received an apprenticeship in artistic direction with Shadowpath Theatre Productions.
 In 2019 Peyton was awarded a Metcalf Internship with Public Energy Performing Arts where she was the production lead for multiple touring companies and artist residencies.

 Peyton holds an MFA (with merit) from East 15 Acting School at the University of Essex and a BFA in Acting from the University of Windsor.

 Chris is a Peterborough based theatre writer and performer with a focus on mask, clown and physical storytelling.
-As a creator and collaborator his work is aimed at producing art with a view on social impact and change.
+As a creator his work is aimed at producing art for social impact and change.
+Chris co-runs Grassboots Theatre Company, an artist-run company that explores the human spirit through socially relevant stories.
+In 2019 along with a long list of community-engaged programming the company had its debut production written by Chris titled Repatriation to the Moon.
+The play is on track for a remount in 2021.

-Chris has been a professional actor for 9 years actively working across the Toronto theatre scene and Ontario as far as up to Manitoulin Island.
-As a writer Chris has had two plays produced Welcome to Hell! and Roaring Robert, the latter of which was produced by Shadowpath Theatre including a sold out performance in the Toronto Fringe Festival.
-In 2017 Chris partnered with Animacy Theatre
+As a writer Chris has had two plays produced, Welcome to Hell! and Roaring Robert, the latter of which was produced by Shadowpath Theatre including a sold out run at the Toronto Fringe.

 Chris is a graduate of the Performance Acting program from Ryerson University where he received his BFA and the Edna Khubyar Award for excellence in performance.